Jinghan987/DSA4262-Project-2/README.md

 **I. For coursemates to follow along - prediction using model**
 <p>
-1. Start up an AWS ubuntu instance before running the following codes to install Jupyter Notebook.
-You can also follow the video demonstration if you are not sure how to install it on your own.
+1. Start up an AWS ubuntu instance before proceeding to the next steps to install Jupyter Notebook.
+You can also follow the video demonstration if you are not sure how to install it on your own. **Before proceeding any further, please shut down your local Jupyter Notebook if it is using port 8889.**
 </p>
 <p>
 2. Using powershell/ terminal, run the following code first to connect to the AWS instance before proceeding to run the rest of the codes: <b>ssh -i {pem_file_directory} -L 8889:localhost:8889 ubuntu@{aws_instance_ip_address}</b>